6-Axis Arm#

 Introduction#

-The VEX 6-Axis Robotic Arm allows programs to move an end effector in three-dimensional space and control its orientation using yaw, roll, and pitch rotations.
-The 6-Axis Arm can also be configured with different end effectors, such as the Magnet Pickup Tool or Pen Holder Tool.
+The VEX 6-Axis Robotic Arm moves an end effector in three-dimensional space, controls the end effector’s orientation, and works with attached tools such as the Magnet Pickup Tool or Pen Holder Tool.

 Below is a list of all available methods: